exyi/coberec/docs/thesis/intro.md

 Obviously, this requires us to write program that emits the desired code, but often, only a simple script can save a significant amount of time.
 In more complex scenarios, when the code is generated from complex set of metadata such as OpenAPI specification, the code generators can get quite complex.
 Build-time code generation usually does not offer very good integration with the remaining code, since the generator does not have the knowledge of existing symbols.
-For example, code generation is suitable for API clients, but it would be hard to apply it to generating getters and setters for a class.
+For example, it is suitable for API clients, but it would be hard to apply it to generating getters and setters for a class.

 > **Building a project** is usually not as simple as executing the compiler.
 > The build process is executed by a build system and one of the build steps may be code generation.

+In this thesis, we will focus on code generators that execute during the build.
-Our project is an abstraction for code generation, so we will mostly concern ourselves about it.
+Our project is an abstraction for code generation, it works for C#, and targets especially the more complex generators.
 Nevertheless, it is very useful to briefly investigate alternative approaches as well.

+## Reducing Boilerplate

 As suggested by many internet discussions, for almost every problem with repetitive code, a choice of another programming language would eliminate it.
 Choice of programming language is however a complicated decision -